Living in AmsterdamShopping

 Action

-Action is a popular discount Dutch retailer selling a varied assortment of products – from house and homeware, DIY and hardware items, office supplies, glassware, ceramics, textiles and toys.
+It sells a varied assortment of products – from house and homeware, DIY and hardware items, office supplies, glassware, ceramics, textiles and toys.
 Prices are very low (cheaper then HEMA) and the quality of products is reasonable.

 C&A

 C&A sells its own-branded clothes lines (such as Angelo Litrico, Canda, Clockhouse) and the quality of clothes has improved over the last few years.
-However it faces stiff competition from the likes of the more trendy H&M, Zara and Primark, which has an Amsterdam store.
+However it faces stiff competition from the likes of the more trendy H&M, Zara and Primark – which has an Amsterdam store.

 Holland & Barrett